philippedaneault/exercice_0/README.md

 ## Description

-The exercice_0 project is just test project to experiment with the Dart editor.
+The exercice_0 project is just a test project to experiment with the Dart editor.